totalspectrum/spin2cpp/docs/basic.md

 ```
 returns the integer (ASCII) value of the first character of a string.
 If the
 argument is not a string it is an error.

+### ASM

+Introduces inline assembly.
+This is not implemented yet.

+### BYTE

+A signed 8 bit integer, occupying one byte of computer memory.
+The unsigned version of this is `ubyte`.
+The difference arises with the treatment of the upper bit.
+Both `byte` and `ubyte` treat 0-127 the same, but for `byte` 128 to 255 are considered equivalent to -128 to -1 respectively (that is, when a `byte` is copied to a larger sized integer the upper bit is repeated into all the other bits; for `ubyte` the new bytes are filled with 0 instead).

+### CASE

+Used in a `select` statement.
+Not implemented yet.

 ### CLASS